eagle-io/docs/source/topics/nodes/dashboard/index.rst

 Resize
 ~~~~~~
 Click or Touch, hold and drag the resize handle to adjust the width and height of the Tile.
-Requires *Configure* permission. **Note:** Resize operation not available on small screen devices (width <620px).
+Requires *Configure* permission. **Note:** Resize operation not available on small screen touch devices (width <820px).

 .. only:: not latex